 ‘Australian Privacy Principles’ has the same meaning as in the Privacy Act 1988 (Cth).

-‘Commercial Material’ means any Contract Material that is:

-available to the general public or in the market for defence goods and services for supply on standard commercial terms, and is able to be used for its intended purpose under the Contract without development or modification (except for any minor modification or reconfiguration that is necessary and commonly required to use the Contract Material), but does not include information that was created, manufactured or produced by the Contractor or a related body corporate of the Contractor; or

-free and open source software.

-‘Commercialise’ means in respect of the Commonwealth or any of its sublicensees, to exploit the IP in Contract Material in return for payment of a royalty or a commercial return to the Commonwealth or the sublicensee.

 ‘Commonwealth Confidential Information’ means any information provided by the Commonwealth to the Contractor or which comes into the possession of the Contractor in connection with the Services which the Commonwealth has identified as confidential or the Contractor ought reasonably to know is confidential.

 ‘Commonwealth Items’ means any information (including Commonwealth Confidential Information), property or facilities made available by the Commonwealth to the Contractor for the purpose of the Services.

+‘Commonwealth Supplier Code of Conduct’ means the Commonwealth Supplier Code of Conduct, as amended from time to time.

 ‘Contract’ has the meaning given in clause 3.

-‘Contract Material’ means information reduced to a material form (whether stored electronically or otherwise) that is delivered or required to be delivered to the Commonwealth under the Contract.

-‘Defence Purpose’ means a purpose related to any of the following:

-the defence and defence interests of Australia;

-the national security of Australia;

-the provision of aid or assistance in respect of an emergency or disaster (whether natural or otherwise); and

-peacekeeping or peace enforcement activities.

 ‘General Interest Charge Rate’ means the general interest charge rate determined under section 8AAD of the Taxation Administration Act 1953 on the day payment is due, expressed as a decimal rate per day.

 ‘GST’ means a Commonwealth goods and services tax imposed by the GST Act.